-B2B homepage structure isn’t about following a template—it’s about guiding visitors through a logical journey from awareness to action.
-Here’s how to structure your homepage for conversion.
+B2B homepage structure isn’t about following a template.
+It’s about guiding visitors through a logical journey from awareness to action.

 Visual hierarchy basics: